auth0/docs/articles/quickstart/spa/angular/interactive.md

 ## Add Login to Your Application {{{ data-action=code data-code="login-button.ts#11:13" }}}

-The Auth0 Angular SDK gives you tools to quickly implement user authentication in your Angular application, such as creating a [login](/login) button using the `loginWithRedirect()` method from the `AuthService` service class.
-Executing `loginWithRedirect()` redirects your users to the Auth0 Universal Login Page, where Auth0 can authenticate them.
-Upon successful authentication, Auth0 will redirect your users back to your application.
+The Auth0 Angular SDK provides tools to quickly implement user authentication in an Angular application, such as creating a login button using the `loginWithRedirect()` method from the `AuthService` service class.
+Executing `loginWithRedirect()` redirects the users to the Auth0 Universal Login Page.
+Upon successful authentication, Auth0 will redirect the users back to the original application.

 ::::checkpoint

 :::checkpoint-default

-Add the `LoginButtonComponent` component to your application.
-When you click it, verify that your Angular application redirects you to the [Auth0 Universal Login](https://auth0.com/universal-login) page and that you can now log in or sign up using a username and password or a social provider.
+Click the login button and verify that your Angular application redirects you to the [Auth0 Universal Login](https://auth0.com/universal-login) page and that you can now log in or sign up using a username and password or a social provider.

 Once that's complete, verify that Auth0 redirects back to your application's homepage.